 - Use “hand portions” to easily track your food intake.
 (More on this below.)

-The Weight Loss Calculator takes all this information and uses it to estimate your calorie and macronutrient needs.
+The Weight Loss Calculator takes all this information and uses it to estimate your calorie and macronutrient needs so you can lose weight.
 It also automatically converts those numbers into food portions that are equivalent to parts of your hands.
 (For example: your palm, fist, thumb, and cupped hand.)

-The benefit: You don’t ever need to weigh and measure your food, or log the details of every meal into a food tracking app.
+The benefit: This allows you to easily know how much to eat to lose weight—but without needing to weigh and measure your food, or log the details of every meal into a food tracking app.

-Once the Weight Loss Calculator runs your numbers, it’ll generate a FREE nutrition plan that’s personalized for your body, preferences, and goals and will show you exactly what to do.
+Once the Weight Loss Calculator runs your numbers, it’ll generate a FREE nutrition plan that’s personalized for your body, preferences, and weight loss goals and will show you exactly what to do.

 Ready to get started?
 Enter your information in the Weight Loss Calculator above, and we’ll take care of the rest.